wenzou/avant_challenge/README.md

 * Visit localhost:5000

 ##Line of Credit
+This is the solution to this challenge prompt: https://github.com/avantcredit/programming_challenges/blob/master/line_of_credit_test

 The CreditLine object is located inside the objects.py It's test are located inside tests.py